tilburgsciencehub/website/content/building-blocks/configure-your-computer/infrastructure-choice/getting-started-research-cloud.md

 ## Overview

 Research Cloud is a highly customizable cloud solution for conducting your research.
 Think of it as a “free” version of Amazon EC2 or Microsoft Azure machine, but then brought to you under the Dutch National e-Infrastructure.
+SURF services are only available for researchers affiliated with Dutch institutions (though collaborators from any institution can be added to a project by the primary researcher).

  -  **What can you do with it?**
  Start virtual computers that run R or Python, attach some storage space, and share these computers with co-authors.